 PHIL: So here’s my question.
 This may be the hardest one I have for you all night.
-With these issues that aren’t really necessarily fundamental gospel issues, but they’re supremely important, with so much drift on issues like that, do you think that Together For the Gospel formula is sufficient, the idea that we can unite and fellowship with anyone who simply affirms the gospel?
+With these issues that aren’t really necessarily fundamental gospel issues but they’re supremely important, with so much drift on issues like that, do you think the together-for-the-gospel formula is sufficient?
+The idea that we can unite and fellowship with anyone who simply affirms the gospel?
 What if they affirm the gospel but they deny Genesis, they deny that homosexuality is a sin and they deny that, you know, they suggest that it’s okay to have women preachers?
-What do you do with someone like that?
+What do you do with somebody like that?

-PHIL: One more question.
-Because there’s a danger on the other side of that as well...what you’re saying is, well the gospel defines what’s most important, and therefore all the fundamentals are somehow related to the gospel...there are other very important issues worth fighting for that are maybe not directly related to the gospel but still worth defending.
+PHIL: One more question because there is a danger on the other side of that as well.
+What you’re saying is while the gospel defines what’s most important - and, therefore, all the fundamentals are somehow related to the gospel - there are other very important issues worth fighting for that are maybe not directly related to the gospel but still worth defending.
 And you don’t want to give up the fight on those things and say, “The only thing that’s really important is the gospel.”

-PHIL: And yet, on the other side of that if you look at the history of the fundamentalist movement, the twentieth century, what they did was begin to fight mainly about secondary issues.
-How do you avoid that pit fall?
+PHIL: And yet, on the other side of that, if you look at the history of the fundamentalist movement in the twentieth century, what they did was begin to fight mainly about secondary issues.
+How do you avoid that pitfall?

-JOHN: Yeah, we used to say about the fundamentals, it was no fun, too much damn and not enough mental.
-They basically made...they died on the peripheral hills.
+JOHN: Yeah, we used to say about the fundamentals, it was no fun, too much damn, and not enough mental and the - you know, they basically made - they died on the peripheral hills.
 You know, you just can’t do that.
 So I go back to what I said before, the issue for me is what does the Bible say and what is the clear interpretation of what it says.
-For all of those truths, I have to be ready to take my stand...for all of those truths, not some of them, all of them.
+For all of those truths, I have to be ready to take my stand - for all of those truths, not some of them, all of them.

-And I think that’s why things drift the way they drift, because the people who have the ear of these young guys are too restrictive in what it is that they will fight for.
+And I think that’s why things drift the way they drift.
+Because the people who have the ear of these young guys are too restrictive in what it is that they will fight for.
 Paul gave the whole counsel of God.
-I think...look, if you don’t know what your view is on something, then get back in the book until you do know what it teaches because you’re responsible for all of it.
-And I wish...well, I wish more people would take the Genesis to Revelation responsibility and stand for all that is revealed in Scripture.
+I think - look, if you don’t know what your view is on something, then get back in the book until you do know what it teaches because you’re responsible for all of it.
+And I wish more people would take the Genesis-to-Revelation responsibility and stand for all that is revealed in Scripture.